 Class Instructor is Natasha Foster, BSN, CBE, and Ashley Roy, RN, CLC, both staff nurses on the Maternal/Child Health Unit who additionally teaches the organization’s childbirth education classes for expectant parents.
 Foster received her bachelor’s degree in nursing in 2007 from Husson University.
 She has more than 12 years of extensive nursing experience.

-Cost of the class is $40 payable by cash or check (made out to FMH) the first night of the series.
+Cost of the class is $40 payable by cash or check (made out to FMH).

 To register for the classes, contact the family birthing unit at 779-2295